danielsaidi/website_danielsaidi/collections/_posts/2011/2011-08-28-editorblockfor-html-helper.md

 icon:  dotnet
 ---

-In ASP.NET MVC, Microsoft has done a nice job with creating various HTML helpers that can be used in a form, e.g. `LabelFor`, `EditorFor`, `ValidationMessageFor`.
-Let's see how we can make our own.
+In ASP.NET MVC, Microsoft has created various HTML helpers that can be used in a form, e.g. `LabelFor`, `EditorFor`, `ValidationMessageFor`.
+Let's see how to create a custom one.

-In my opinion, despite these nice helpers, the HTML markup still tend to become tedious and repetitive.
+Despite these nice helpers, I still find the HTML markup to become tedious and repetitive.

-For instance, this HTML generates a form that can be used to create groups in a web application:
+For instance, this generates a form that can be used to create groups in a web application:

 ```html
 @using (Html.BeginForm())